 “For most of the day, and certainly when you go home,” Mary said, “you will feel that you’ve made a personal difference to a person, which is an amazing thing to have done.
 And you’ll feel that way every single day.
 To change someone’s life for the better each and every day raises your confidence and self-esteem to levels you could never have imagined.
 It is a wonderful, rewarding job.”

 As we rounded up the interview, Mary said she’d recommend a career in care to anyone.
 “You’ll learn so much about life,” she said, “and I would recommend anyone to come into the sector.
 You will not believe the rewards you’ll get.
 And because you’re rewarded each and every day, you walk on air.”

 Birkenhead Court was rated Outstanding by the Care Quality Commission in October 2018.
 You can find out more about this impressive care home on our website here.

 With nine care homes now rated as Outstanding by the Care Quality Commission, Anchor has more Outstanding rated residential care homes than any other provider in the country.
 Find out about our other care homes being praised by the regulator here.

 Understanding CQC ratings

 Learn what the Care Quality Commission is, how they assess the performance of care homes, what their ratings mean, and how you can find their inspection reports online in our free online guide.

 Anchor has most outstanding ratings out of all providers across the country

-With nine care homes rated as outstanding by the Care Quality Commission (CQC), Anchor now has the most outstanding ratings out of large providers of residential care for older people.
+With eight care homes rated as outstanding by the Care Quality Commission (CQC), Anchor now has the most outstanding ratings out of large providers of residential care for older people.

 Checking care home quality standards